- Banking, Mail and Telephone Services

 Bureau of Interpreters (23 Leningradskiy Prp., metro stop Dinamo), 250-0407/1723

 Uni V Tour (6 Bobrov Per., Bldg.
 3, 2nd floor, Rm.
 8, metro stop Chistye Prudy), 625-2225/2667

 Santor (1 Gogolevskiy Blvd., Bldg.
 10, metro stop Kropotkinskaya), 771-1884

 3. Prepare a Marriage Letter at the U.S. Embassy

 U.S. citizens who intend to marry in Russia must complete the standard affidavit form (svidetel’stvo) (PDF 70 KB) in which they state their current marital status.
 The form must be completed in Russian and notarized at the Embassy.
-You must make an appointment for a notarial service before you come to the Embassy.
+You must send an email to MoscowACS@state.gov to request a notarial service.
 The notarial fee is $50.00 or the equivalent in rubles.
 Russian authorities consider the document valid for only three months after a U.S. Embassy consul or vice consul notarizes it.